bitcoinmanchester/bitcoinmanchester_site_v1/_posts/2015-12-22-bitcoinmanchester-20.markdown

 There will definitely be pizza; the cake may be a lie.

-Finally we'll head to the pub, which of course is our old friend [Common][common] over the road.
+Finally at around 9pm we'll head to the pub, which of course is our old friend [Common][common] over the road.

 [@JonnyBitcoin]: https://twitter.com/JonnyBitcoin
 [satoshipoint]: https://satoshipoint.com